 - Chopped peanuts, for garnish (optional)

 - Preheat oven to 350°F. Place 12 cupcake liners in a muffin tin.

 - Combine brownie mix, eggs, water and oil in a large bowl and stir to blend.
 Add mix to the cupcake liners until almost full.
 Bake for 30 minutes or until a toothpick inserted in the centre of a cupcake comes out clean.
 Cool completely.

-- When the peanut butter topping has cooled, start making the chocolate topping by combing chocolate chips, butter and corns syrup in a small saucepan on the stove.
+- When the peanut butter topping has cooled, start making the chocolate topping by combing chocolate chips, butter and corn syrup in a small saucepan on the stove.
 Cook on low heat, stirring constantly, until chocolate has completely melted.
 Remove from heat.
-Drop chocolate topping on top of the peanut butter topping (about ½ to 1 tsp each).
+Drop chocolate topping on top of the peanut butter topping (about ½ to 1 teaspoon each).
 Sprinkle chopped peanuts on top.
-Leave cool till chocolate has had a chance to firm up.
+Let cool.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.